Long term care and support

 Yes.
 The normal complaints and appeals procedures apply.
 If you have concerns about the decision we have taken, we would ask you, in the first instance, to contact the person (or team) you have been dealing with to let them know what your concerns are and ask them to review our decision.

-For information about the complaints and appeals process see How to make a complaint about adult social care.
+For information about the complaints and appeals process see Complaints, compliments and comments about adult social care.